 Insert the appropriate language depending on the nature of the case (e.g., “discharged,” “failed to hire,” “failed to promote,” or “demoted”).
 Where the plaintiff resigned but claims a “constructive discharge,” this instruction should be modified.
 See supra Model Instruction 5.41 (Title VII); 6.41 (ADEA).
 See infra 9.43 (ADA); 11.41 (§1981); 12.42 (§1983).

 This instruction is designed for use in sexual harassment cases where the plaintiff alleges that he or she suffered a tangible employment action resulting from a refusal to submit to a supervisor’s sexual demands.
 If the plaintiff submitted to the supervisor’s sexual advances, and the court allows the plaintiff to pursue such a claim under this instruction rather than requiring the plaintiff to submit such a claim under Model Instruction 8.41, infra, this instruction must be modified or, alternatively, the trial court may use special interrogatories to build a record on all of the potentially dispositive issues.
 See, e.g., Karibian v.
-Columbia University, 14 F.3d 773, 778 (2d Cir.
+Columbia Univ., 14 F.3d 773, 778 (2d Cir.
 1994).

 Most, if not all of these cases will arise under Title VII.
 “Motivating factor” is the correct phrase to use in all Title VII harassment cases.
 Desert Palace, Inc. v.
 Costa, 539 U.S. 90 (2003).
 The substantive law in other areas should be consulted concerning the proper term to be used in such cases.
 The Committee recommends that the definition of “motivating factor” set forth in Model Instruction 5.21, supra, be given.